GaProgMan/dwCheckApi/README.md

     This step isn't fully neccessary, but I like to do build and run as separate steps.

+    *Note: this step explicitly builds a debug version of dwCheckApi.
+See the sub section on Build Information for more information.*

 1. Issue the `dotnet` run command

     `dotnet run`

     This will start the Kestrel webserver, load the `dwCheckApi` application and tell you, via the terminal, what the url to access `dwCheckApi` will be.
 Usually this will be `http://localhost:5000`, but it may be different based on your system configuration.

+### .NET Core Build Information

+The following commands can be used to run different versions of dwCheckApi

+    `dotnet bin/Debug/netcoreapp1.0/dwCheckApi.dll` (for the debug build)

+    `dotnet bin/Release/netcoreapp1.0/dwCheckApi.dll` (for the release build)

+This set of commands explicitly inform the .NET Core runtime which build of the server we would like to run.

+If you do not explicitly provide a configuration in the build step, then the debug version of dwCheckApi will be built.
+If you explicitly request a Release build, but issue `dotnet run`, then a debug version of dwCheckApi will be built.

+To request a Release build of dwCheckApi, then the following command should produce one:

+    `dotnet build --configuration Release`

 ## Classes